-The Flint River SWCD submitted a proposal in the summer of 2016 to NACD’s Urban Agriculture Conservation Grant Initiative.
+The Flint River SWCD initiated an urban program in the summer of 2016 with funding from NACD’s Urban Agriculture Conservation Grant Initiative.
 The initiative, in partnership with the USDA’s Natural Resources Conservation Service, aims to increase and stabilize technical assistance capacity where the land is predominantly urban or urbanizing.
-The District’s new urban project will aim to help urban farmers, community gardens, and other local agricultural partnerships implement conservation practices that support local food production, provide opportunities for education and stewardship, and protect natural resources.
-Learn more at http://flintriverswcd.org/urban-program/
+The District’s new urban program supports urban farmers, community gardens, and other local agricultural partnerships implement conservation practices that support local food production, provide opportunities for education and stewardship, and protect natural resources.
+The program is based in Albany, Georgia.
+Learn more at www.flintriverfresh.org.

 Dynamic Variable Rate Irrigation